 Following Ido, I got involved in various free software projects.
 Besides the Tiki Software Community Association, I started participating in KDE e.V., the PHP Group, the Apache, Eclipse, Mozilla, OpenJS and Linux foundations, the GNU project and the Linux Documentation Project (TLDP), the Software in the Public Interest (SPI) umbrella project and several of its associated projects, countless more software projects, and even non-software projects such as Wikimedia.
 The rest of this page used to be a long list of projects I contribute(d) to, discussing their evolution, my achievements and the remaining challenges.
 As time went by, since my involvement in projects starts, ends and evolves constantly, this list became much less relevant and representative and badly outdated (even to the point of listing some projects I now prefer to distance myself from).
 It turns out that maintaining even a high-level picture of huge projects reasonably up-to-date is quite time-consuming.

 So instead of merely updating the list but leaving it just as time-sensitive, I reflected on why I get involved in some projects more than others.
-After decades of computer administration, one gets pretty good at choosing which software to use, and after nearly 2 decades of hacktivism, it's almost an expertise to evaluate to what point each component is worthy of contribution.Identifying rating criteria could be most complex, but project quality factors can be fit in the following large categories.
+After decades of computer administration and software development, one gets pretty good at choosing which software to use, and after nearly 2 decades of hacktivism, it's almost an expertise to evaluate to what point each component is worthy of contribution.Identifying rating criteria could be most complex, but project quality factors can be fit in the following large categories.
 Don't forget there is no such thing as the ideal project; if you're picking a component or a project in which to get involved, use the following to compare options.
 And if you fail to find a satisfying project and decide to create one, just do your best to respect the following as much as possible.
 Be aware that if you envision any significant product, you will need help.
 Your first challenge should be to build a project (and its community), not the product, and even setting up a proper project will take much patience and effort.
 But there are tons of tools and services to do so, and perhaps even existing projects in which your product could be developed, or which could head your project, such as Software in the Public Interest (Disclaimer

 Yes, Software in the Public Interest is one of my (meta-)projects